-Sometimes he wished he had someone to vent his frustrations towards, someone to whom appearances weren’t so important.
-He heard others in his line of work owned cats, but he always hated the animals himself.
-He’d been a dog person since the family Labrador, his sole companion through his teenage years.
-Of course, a deadlier breed would be required before he’d even consider getting one now.
-Even then, he worried he’d get too attached, and nothing seemed less threatening than an insidious mastermind feeding treats and table scraps to his widdle pet doggy.
+Sometimes Dimitri wished he had someone to vent towards, someone to whom appearances weren’t so important.
+He heard others in his line of work owned cats, but they just weren't his style.
+He’d been a dog person since the family Labrador, a sole companion through his teenage years.
+Dimitri had considered getting one, a deadlier breed of course.
+But he worried he’d get too attached.
+Nothing seemed less threatening than an insidious mastermind feeding table scraps to his widdle pet doggy.

-“So, anyway sir,” Henry tentatively continued as his boss collected himself, “our spies have confirmed plans for these coming.
-Seems the collective firepower is too much for us to shoot down.
+“So, anyway sir,” Henry tentatively continued as his boss collected himself, “our spies have confirmed the bombs are coming soon.
+The collective firepower is too much for us to shoot down.
 Fortunately we caught word in time.
-Soon as we found out, we started sending out word to the rest of the facility, so the others should evacuate soon.
-I was sent to inform you and escort you to the escape vehicles.”
+Soon as we found out, we put the facility on alert, so the others should evacuate shortly.
+I was sent to escort you to the escape vehicles.”

 Dimitri gave a low grunt, but lifted his head.
 “Very well,” he said, gesturing dismissively with his clawed hand.
 “Let’s go then.”

 He continued to fume as they headed to his escape chopper in silence.
 He couldn’t recall being this angry in a long, long time.
-His staff was familiar with his minor rages, but they were typically for show.
+His staff was familiar with his minor rages, but they were mostly for show.
 Something would go wrong in the facility and he would shout, he would gesture wildly, he would break something with his claw.
-But he would always stay composed throughout, as such things didn’t really get to him.
+But he would always stay composed underneath.
+Such things didn’t really get to him.

-It was rarely like his olden days, growing up in increasingly malicious fits of rage.
+It was rarely like his younger days, growing up in increasingly malicious fits of rage.
 Nothing suited him back then.
 Not his school, not his age, not his social standing or his daily routines.
-What suited him least of all was living in a huge, dusty old home with nothing but a dog and the narrow-minded disciplinarian that was his grandfather.
-The old man had been fairly hands-off in his parenting, but watched him like a hawk.
+What suited him least of all was living in a huge, dusty old home with nothing but a dog and a narrow-minded disciplinarian of a grandfather.
+The old man had been hands-off on parenting, but watched him like a hawk.
 It was all of the punishments, none of the emotional support.
-Granted, occasionally Dimitri had experienced some...unfortunate results in his experiments.
+Granted, occasionally Dimitri wasn't entirely blameless.

-Perhaps the garden wasn’t the best place to test his freeze ray, and the neighbor’s kid was a bad subject to drive his experimental jetpack.
+Perhaps the garden wasn’t the best place to test his freeze ray, and the neighbor was a bad test subject to drive his experimental jetpack.
 But the old man should’ve been proud!
 Your average kid couldn’t build a perfectly serviceable moat and drawbridge around the house in an afternoon.
-No, the old man had never recognized Dimitri’s intelligence.
-The only thing he paid attention to were any and all infractions on the rules.
-All of which were disciplined with long, loud lectures at least and weeks of solitary confinement in a threadbare room at worst.
+But the man had never recognized Dimitri’s intelligence.
+The only thing he paid attention to were infractions on the rules.
+All of which were disciplined with long, loud lectures at best and weeks of solitary confinement at worst.
 As he grew older, his respect (or more accurately, fear) for his grandfather faded.
 His schemes grew bolder, his attitude worse and his punishments proportionately so.

-Eventually there came a day when Dimitri wouldn’t stand it, when he decided instead of trying to change what he suited he would change his world to suit himself.
-It was this old anger that drove him to ‘appropriate’ family funds and strike out a new future for himself.
+Eventually there came a day when Dimitri wouldn’t stand it.
+Instead of trying to change what he suited he decided to change his world to suit himself.
+It was this old anger that drove him to ‘appropriate’ family funds and strike out for a new future.
 It was also this anger that drove him to make the world forget his former life as much as he wished he could daily.
-He buried that anger with the rest of his past, deeper than anyone else could possibly dig.
+He buried that anger with the rest of his past, deeper than anyone could possibly dig.

 For all the setbacks, these days were usually better than those.
 But Dimitri thought of his magnificent base being destroyed from afar.
 He thought of his clever traps blown to bits, the sprawling structure unseen, and the page of witty one-liners he had in a bedroom drawer unused.
 When he thought of these things a glimmer of that old anger returned.
-As Dimitri was lost in this frustration he and Henry jogged out into a small atrium they needed to pass through to reach the escape chopper.
-The second they did they were surprised to find someone else passing through it.
-Dimitri drew and raised his emergency pistol at the same time this familiar someone did, and as he saw who the intruder was, he smiled.
+As Dimitri stewed in frustration he and Henry jogged into a small atrium on the way to the escape chopper.
+The second they did they were surprised to find someone else passing through.
+He drew and raised his pistol at the same time as his familiar intruder.
+Dimitri smiled.

 “Aaaaah, Jack Grislock,” he said, “we meet again.”

-“Vicegrip,” replied Jack, his own sidearm unmoving, “just the scumbag I came here to see.”
+“Vicegrip,” replied Jack, his arm unmoving, “just the scumbag I came here to see.”